 As an example, for a 100g bar of soap at 1.0% you would use 20 drops or 1ml.

-Remember, you don't have to scent as high as 2.5% (we don't in MP), so to judge for your taste and nose, make a 100g bar, count the drops of scent you add.
-Allow to set, sniff, and then keep a note for future larger batches
+Remember, you don't have to scent as high as 2.5% (we don't need that much in MP), so to judge for your preference and nose, make a 100g bar, count the drops of scent you add.
+Allow to set, sniff, and then keep a note for future larger batches.

 The scent of my finished soap seems to have faded.

-You can also accidentally affect the scent by “burning off” the Fragrance or Essential Oil scent by adding it to soap that is too hot.
-So to avoid this, ensure the soap temperature doesn’t reach more than 50 to 60°C. You can use a thermometer to check the temperature if in doubt.
+You can accidentally affect the scent by “burning off” the fragrance or essential oil scent by adding it to soap that is too hot.
+So to avoid this, ensure the soap temperature doesn’t reach more than 60°C. You can use a thermometer to check the temperature if in doubt.

 I think I did something wrong - it's turned brown and gone off!

-This question should read: I added Vanilla Select (or foody fragrance) to my Soap and it has turned brown, has it gone off?
+This question should read: I added Vanilla Select Fragrance (or any other vanilla based fragrance) to my soap and it has turned brown.
+Has it gone off?

-(This question also applies to ANY vanilla or foody scent and many other yummy fragrances)
+(This question also applies to any foody fragrances as well as many other yummy fragrances)

-This is the result of the vanilla in the Fragrance Oil.
-Most Vanilla Based and Foody fragrances contain vanilla, and some contain more than others.
-Some like “Country Kitchen” make the soap a creamy beige colour, others like “Vanilla Select” turn the soap dark chocolate brown.
-The soap appears normal after you unmould, BUT... as the soap ages (this can be as fast as overnight, or as long as six or seven weeks) it begins to discolour.
+This is the result of the vanilla in the fragrance oil.
+Most discolouring fragrances contain vanilla, and some contain more than others.
+The soap appears normal after you unmould, BUT... as the soap ages (this can take as little as one night, or as long as six or seven weeks) it begins to discolour.
 It may begin with just a few areas, or an all over suntan, but within days it can turn a dark brown colour.

 My Soap is cloudy and I wanted really clear soap.

+Cloudiness can be a challange.
+Some fragrances tend to cloud up, and some don’t.
+We recommend a small trial batch to check before embarking on an important project.
 It helps to ensure that you stir the fragrance into your soap thoroughly using slow stirring.
 It can take a few minutes to fully incorporate into half a kilo of soap.
-If the Fragrance is not thoroughly mixed in, it will cloud the base.
+If the fragrance is not thoroughly mixed in, it will cloud the base.